-I spent many summers between school years glued to the TV, either playing video games or watching reruns of “The Muppet Show.”
+I spent many summers between school years glued to the TV, either playing video games or watching reruns of “.”
 I don’t regret either activity, though it would have been nice if I had increased my heart rate just a bit. :-)

 Shoot for 20-30 minutes of activity every day, whether it’s walking, hiking, swimming, frisbee, biking or even badminton (yes, that spelling looks odd to me, too but it’s right)!

 Get out with friends, your partner, take a walk after dinner – there are tons of ways to get moving in your days!